Pentland Firth: Tidal power

 Currents of up to 5 m/s make the Pentland Firth potentially one of the best sites in the world for tidal power.
 This has taken on a political dimension.
 The SNP Energy Review of July 2006 claimed that the Firth could produce "10 to 20 GW of synchronous electricity" and First Minister Alex Salmond claimed that the Pentland Firth could be "the Saudi Arabia of tidal power" with an output of "20 gigawatts and more than that".
 In July 2013 Thomas Adcock of Oxford University stated that the Firth "is almost certainly the best site for tidal stream power in the world" although a peer-reviewed study he led suggested that the maximum potential of the Firth was 1.9 GW of tidal power, with one GW being a more realistic figure.

 In October 2008 tidal power developer Atlantis Resources Corporation (ARC) announced it was considering a site near the Castle of Mey for a computer data centre that would be powered by a tidal scheme in the Firth.
 In October 2010 MeyGen, a consortium of ARC, Morgan Stanley and International Power, received operational lease from the Crown Estate to a 400 MW project for 25 years.
 Consent was granted in September 2013 for MeyGen to build a 9 MW demonstration project of six AR1000 turbines commissioning in 2015 with 86 MW planned for phase 1 by 2020.
 The second phase would install up to 400 turbines generating 398 MW.

 MeyGen completed the longest-ever run of continuous tidal electricity generation in 2019 with 25 GWh produced, enough to power nearly 4,000 homes.
+In 2025 Meygen announced that they had kept four turbines running for six 1/2 years in the inner sound of the Pentland Firth between Stroma Island and the Scottish Mainland 40 metres (44 yards) beneath to ocean surface.
+The four turbines were producing 6 Megawatts, enough to power 7,000 homes continuously.
+Meygen planned to add more turbines in 2030 once the Scottish electricity grid had been upgraded.
+The trade association Ocean Energy Europe said the length of time these turbines have been able to run without needing to be removed for maintenance is a crucial step to commercial viability of tidal power projects.